-The nominated governor for child protection in this school is: Jane Lindsay-Stewart
+The nominated Governor for Child Protection in this school is:

+Name: Jane Lindsay-Stewart
-- 1. The responsibilities placed on governing bodies and proprietors include: - 2.
-Making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
-This should include a child protection policy (reviewed at least annually and available online); and a staff behaviour policy (sometimes called a code of conduct) which should amongst other things include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 3.
-Putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions. - 4.
-Appointing a Designated Safeguarding Lead who is part of the senior staff team and has this recorded on their job description in line with Annex B of Keeping Children Safe in Education 2016. - 5.
-Ensuring that any safeguarding deficiencies or weaknesses within the school are remedied without delay, and informing West Sussex Safeguarding Board about the discharge of duties via the safeguarding audit. - 6.
-Ensuring that there are procedures in place to handle allegations against all staff members.
-Such allegations must be referred to the Local Authority Designated Officer. - 7.
-Recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection.
-Recognising that neither governing bodies nor individual governors have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff. - 8.
-Making sure all staff have been trained appropriately and that this is updated in line with guidance. - 9.
-Ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - 10.
-For e-learning, making sure that appropriate filters and appropriate monitoring systems are in place, safeguarding against potentially harmful and inappropriate online material. - 11.
-Giving consideration as to how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - 12.
-Ensuring that schools create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part Three: Safer Recruitment.
-Keeping Children Safe in Education, September 2016).

-This includes ensuring that we take up references for each shortlisted candidate before interview that at least one member of any appointing panel, including shortlisting, will have attended safer recruitment training.
+The responsibilities placed on governing bodies and proprietors include:

+- Making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
+This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - Putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions. - Appointing a Designated Safeguarding Lead who is part of the senior staff team and has this recorded on their job description in line with Annex B of Keeping Children Safe in Education 2016. - Through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay. - Ensure that child protection records are kept securely and separately from other records and are only accessed by appropriate staff for Safeguarding purposes. - Ensuring that there are procedures in place to handle allegations against all staff members.
+Such allegations must be referred to the local authority designated officer (LADO). - Recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection. - Recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff. - Making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance. - Ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - For e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material. - Giving consideration as to how children may be taught about safeguarding including: online, through teaching and learning opportunities and as part of providing a broad and balanced curriculum. - Ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment Keeping Children Safe in Education, September 2016).
+This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - Ensuring that the school keeps an up to date single central record (SCR) of all staff and volunteers and the dates of all appropriate safeguarding checks.